Your gift is 100% tax deductible.

 Targeted Therapy for Oral Cavity and Oropharyngeal Cancer

-Targeted drug therapy is the use of medicines that target or are directed at proteins on cancer cells that help them grow, spread, and live longer.
-Targeted drug therapy can be used to treat oral cavity and oropharyngeal cancers by destroying cancer cells or slowing their growth.
-Their side effects are different from chemotherapy (sometimes less severe) and many are taken as a pill.
+Targeted therapy is the use of medicines that target, or are directed at, proteins on cancer cells that help them grow, spread, and live longer.
+The side effects are different from chemotherapy, sometimes less severe.

 Cetuximab can be combined with radiation therapy for some earlier stage cancers.
-For more advanced cancers, it may be combined with standard chemo drugs such as cisplatin, or it may be used by itself.
+For more advanced cancers, it may be combined with standard chemo drugs such as cisplatin, combined with immunotherapy, or used by itself.

 Cetuximab is given by infusion into a vein (IV), either once a week or every other week.

-A rare but serious side effect of cetuximab is an allergic reaction during the first infusion, which could cause problems with breathing and low blood pressure.
-You may be given medicine before treatment to help prevent this.
+An allergic reaction during the first infusion is a rare but serious side effect of cetuximab.
+This could cause breathing problems and low blood pressure.
+You will be given medicine before treatment to help prevent this.

 More information about targeted therapy